Secure Registry

 ### How it works

-* **Step 1:** Configure your developers' npm clients, CI runners, or your artifact repository manager (JFrog Artifactory, Google Artifact Registry) to use the Secure Registry URL as the upstream registry.
+* **Step 1:** Configure your developers' package clients (npm or pip), CI runners, or your artifact repository manager (JFrog Artifactory, Google Artifact Registry) to use the Secure Registry URL as the upstream registry.

-* **Step 2:** Every npm request flows through Secure Registry, which evaluates it against the controls you have enabled.
+* **Step 2:** Every package request flows through Secure Registry, which evaluates it against the controls you have enabled for that ecosystem.

 * **Step 3:** Each evaluation is recorded in the **Policy Evaluations** log and visible in your StepSecurity dashboard.